 Posted on Nov 4, 2020

-During 2020, organizations faced wide-ranging challenges including COVID-19 and fires that increased their reliance on distributed workforces.
+Organizations are facing a wide range of challenges brought on by unforeseen events such as COVID-19.
 Accelerated digital transformation strategies meant that many organizations found themselves onboarding new technologies to maintain business continuity.
 Simultaneously, the rapid acquisition and deployment of these technologies meant that many organizations lacked the time needed to engage in deep due diligence.

 Cloud services adoption, particularly in response to stay-at-home orders, continues to increase and will continue to increase for the long term.
-Securing these assets, however, means that organizations will need to focus on enhancing their cloud security programs.
+Securing these assets, however, means that organizations will need to focus on enhancing their cloud security posture management (CSPM) programs.

 Research published in August 2020 found that misconfigured storage services in 93% of cloud deployments contributed to more than 2,000 breaches encompassing more than 30 billion records since 2018.
 Organizations that plan to further expand their digital footprint will be focusing on cloud-native solutions that help them more rapidly detect and remediate misconfigurations.